Tag Archives: Oswald Garrison Villard

 Gleason subsequently complained there were too many socialists in the proposed group, with “no bishop, no judge, no ‘big’ business man.
 So idealistic a commission will not avail.”[11]Ibid.
 “Since writing the above…” handwritten on same letter.

-The proposed delegation scuttled by the time the commission concluded its hearings in January 1921.
+The proposed delegation was scuttled by the time the commission concluded its hearings in January 1921.
 A month later another group of American investigators travelled to Ireland as part of an overlapping effort called the American Committee for Relief in Ireland.
 This group’s account of distress in Ireland was released within days of the American Commission on Conditions in Ireland report based on the Washington hearing testimony.
 Pro-Irish supporters cheered the two narratives critical of British rule; the British government condemned both reports as exaggerations and fabrications; and U.S. officials mostly tried to remain neutral and outside the fray.[12]See my earlier posts American investigators visit Ireland, February 1921, and American visitors describe ‘Distress in Ireland,’ April 1921.

 EARLY DEATH